 When Jack passed away in 1976, his son John, who was already involved in the business, stepped into the role of president.
 John, over the next thirty years was responsible for significant company store and independent customer growth.
 In 2006, this growth culminated in the move to a 160,000 sq. ft. distribution center located in St. Cloud, Minnesota, to serve APH’s ever-expanding business.

 In some markets, APH still uses the National Bushing name, in conjunction with Auto Value, the common identity of all APH locations.
 APH joined the Aftermarket Auto Parts Alliance in 1986.
 As a member, APH uses the Auto Value brand, and draws strength from this coalition of independent aftermarket companies throughout the world.
-In 2002, APH launched an Employee Stock Ownership Plan (ESOP).
-The APH ESOP owns one-third of the company and allows employees to participate in ownership of the business.

 Today, with its network of more than 110 company stores and independent store customers, APH is consistently ranked in Babcox Media’s Top 20 Super Stores.
 John, in 2008 became CEO and passed the role of president to a third generation of the Bartlett family, Corey, who was previously engaged in APH’s management.
 Corey and the APH team, utilizing carefully designed strategies, are confident APH can continue its impressive growth well into the future.